apache/druid/docs/content/Tutorial:-Loading-Streaming-Data.md

   ]
   ```

-Note: This config uses a "test" [rejection policy](Plumber.html) which will accept all events and timely hand off, however, we strongly recommend you do not use this in production.
-Using this rejection policy, segments for events for the same time range will be overridden.
+Note: This config uses a "messageTime" [rejection policy](Plumber.html) which will accept all events and hand off as long as there is a continuous stream of events.
+In this particular example, hand-off will not actually occur because we only have a few events.

 3. Let's copy and paste some data into the Kafka console producer